-Search Encrypt belives that tracking your location and who you are emailing is very intrusive.
+Search Encrypt believes that tracking your location and who you are emailing is very intrusive.
 However, what you search for is another beast completely.
 This information reveals what you’re interested in, what you’re curious about, even what you think about those things.
-We’re explaining how big search engines, and other websites, follow you around the web.
+We’re explaining how websites and trackers follow you around the web.

 1st & 3rd Party Cookies

-Google also tracks its users with a technology called “fingerprinting”.
+Websites also track users with a technology called “fingerprinting”.
 This technique allows websites to look at the characteristics of your computer, like the plugins and software you have installed, the size of your screen, your time zone and more.
 While cookies may make people uncomfortable, fingerprinting may be just as bad.
 While users can easily block cookies by changing their browser settings, fingerprinting trackers are harder to ditch.

 If you are logged in to your Gmail account while searching Google, not only can it track you with cookies and fingerprinting, it can link your searches to your Gmail account.
 The issue that we see with this, is that it connects your browsing behavior to your name and other personal contact information.